 |Nov.
 3, 2020||Election Day|

 The franchise agreemnt is subject to approval by the Colorado Public Utilities Commission.
-If City Council and voters approve the settlement, the city and Xcel Energy anticipate that the PUC will review the settlement shortly after the November election.
+If voters approve the settlement, the city and Xcel Energy anticipate that the PUC will review the settlement shortly sometime in 2021.

 |Address||Phone||Executive Director||Want to stay in touch?|

 Boulder, CO 80302

 |Join our email list|